Clinical RAG Prompt Template

 Instructions:

-2. For each diagnosis, provide:
+2. For each consideration, include:

-- Supporting clinical features from the context
+- Clinical features from the context

 - Key differentiating factors

-- Recommended confirmatory tests
+- Recommended confirmatory tests (if mentioned in sources)

-4. Cite sources for each recommendation
+4. Cite sources for each point

 Context: